How can we attract more customers?

 More business from 20-minute neighbourhoods

-Yarra’s population will grow by 60% to 2040, meaning that more people will live close to each shopping street.
-Unless we change how we design our streets, it will also mean that traffic will be congested, all free parking will be occupied and shops will be difficult to access by car.
+Yarra’s population will grow by 50% to 2040, meaning that more people will live close to each shopping street.
+Unless we change how we design our streets, it will also mean that traffic will be congested, most parking will be occupied and shops will be difficult to access by car.
 As our population increases, traders will be better able to attract stable, repeat business from local residents if Yarra builds 20-minute neighbourhoods, enabling shops to be accessed by walking, cycling and public transport as well as by car.

 Good for Busine$$